-The IBS Scholarship Application is due no later than March 1 for the following academic year.
+The Scholarship Application is due no later than March 1 for the following academic year.
 Students admitted after the March deadline may apply for scholarships; however, there is no guarantee that funding will be available.
 Students entering the spring term should apply for scholarships no later than November 1.

 Federal Student Aid